About Chipola

 Awards, Recognition, Professional Accomplishments

 Donnie Tyndall, Head Men’s Basketball Coach.
-Florida Panhandle Conference Coach of the Year and FCSAA Coach of the Year.
-Team won its 26th Panhandle Conference championship and 17th State/Region VIII championship.
-Team advanced to final four in its 17th NJCAA national tournament appearance.
-Team finished regular season ranked #7 in the NJCAA and #2 in the FCSAA.
+Florida Panhandle Conference Coach of the Year for the fourth consecutive year and FCSAA Coach of the Year for the third time in four years.
+Team won its 28th Panhandle Conference championship, 18th FCSAA/Region VIII championship, and made its 19th appearance in the NJCAA Tournament.
+The team finished the regular season 12th in the national poll.

 Employees of the Month and of the Year